emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 ### New && Create

-As per the second guide we need to use a model for BlogPost and User which are in `app/models/` and looks like:
+Here the model for BlogPost and User:

 {{ "app/models/blog_post.rb:model:../trailblazer-guides:operation-03" | tsnippet }}

-{{ "app/models/user_post.rb:model:../trailblazer-guides:operation-03" | tsnippet }}
+{{ "app/models/user.rb:model:../trailblazer-guides:operation-03" | tsnippet }}

-The `User` model is just a `signed_in?` flag that we are going to use in order to allow creating the Post.
+The `User` model has the property `signed_in` which is just a flag that we are going to use in order to have `current_user`(we should use an authorization gem for this though like [tyrant](https://github.com/apotonick/tyrant)).

-In order to have a `New` post we need follow few **SPTES** which is at the base of the railway concept in TRB:
+In order to have a `New` post we have to implement few **SPTES** which is at the base of the railway concept in TRB:
-1- make sure that a User is signed in
+- make sure that a User is signed in
-2- create a `BlogPost` model
+- create a `BlogPost` model
-3- present a form that the User will use to add `Title` and `Body`
+- present a form that the User will use to add `Title` and `Body`

-Here the code for the operation:
+Here the operation:

 {{ "app/concepts/blog_post/operation/new.rb:newop:../trailblazer-guides:operation-03" | tsnippet }}

-Here the code for the contract:
+And the contract:

 {{ "app/concepts/blog_post/contract/create.rb:contract:../trailblazer-guides:operation-03" | tsnippet }}